zephyrproject-rtos/zephyr/doc/kernel/microkernel/microkernel_mutexes.rst

 Concepts
 ********

-The microkernel's mutex objects provide reentrant mutex capabilities with basic priority inheritance.
+The microkernel's :dfn:`mutex` objects provide reentrant mutex capabilities with basic priority inheritance.

 Each mutex allows multiple tasks to safely share an associated